Ukraine official: Zelenskyy meets top-level US delegation

 “Yes, they’re meeting with the president.
-Let’s hope something will be decided on further help,” Arestovych said in an interview on Ukrainian TV.
+Let’s hope something will be decided on further help,” Ukrainian presidential adviser Oleksiy Arestovych told Russian lawyer and activist Mark Feygin on his YouTube show “Feygin Live.”
+The United States has not yet commented.

-Before the session, Zelenskyy said he was looking for the Americans to produce results, both in arms and security guarantees.
+Before the session with Blinken and Austin, Zelenskyy said he was looking for the Americans to produce results, both in arms and security guarantees.

 “You can’t come to us empty-handed today, and we are expecting not just presents or some kind of cakes, we are expecting specific things and specific weapons,” he said.